Charts of the Week

 Year-on-year inflation eased slightly in September (2.6%), mainly due to slower growth in clothing and footwear prices.
 The largest contribution to inflation continued to come from higher prices of food and non-alcoholic beverages (7%).
 Goods exports…

-Charts of the week from 29 September to 3 October 2025: economic sentiment, average gross wage per employee and real estate
+Charts of the week from 22 to 26 September 2025: economic sentiment, average gross wage per employee and real estate

 Economic sentiment improved further in September and was also higher year-on-year.
 Year-on-year nominal growth in the average gross wage was slightly lower in July than in the preceding months.
 In the first seven months, the overall average gross…